woshilaiceshide/scala-web-repl/README.md

 3.
 **What scala versions does it support?**

 Only scala-2.11.7 is tested.
-May be scala-2.11.x is OK, but I give no promise.
+Maybe scala-2.11.x is OK, but I give no promise.

 4.
 **How to make the internal scala interpreter stopped right now, without waiting for one minute?**